domluna/JuliaFormatter.jl/README.md

 ## How It Works

-`JuliaFormatter` parses the `.jl` source file into a Concrete Syntax Tree (CST) using [`CSTParser`](https://github.com/ZacLN/CSTParser.jl).
+`JuliaFormatter` parses a `.jl` source file into a Concrete Syntax Tree (CST) using [`CSTParser`](https://github.com/ZacLN/CSTParser.jl).

 ### Pass 1: Prettify

 The CST is "prettified", creating a `PTree`.
 The printing output of a `PTree` is a canonical representation of the code removing unnecessary whitespace and joining or separating lines of code.
-The [`pretty` testset](./test/runtests.jl) displays these transformations.

 Example: